 Your RYA Pack including all course materials and Plotter Kit will be sent out to you within 24hrs of receiving cleared payment of the course fees

 Help via email, phone or Skype 7 days a week 0700 until 1900 UK

-Seven day opt out with full refund on return of the training materials
+Seven days opt out with a full refund on return of the training materials

 Up to two years access to learning materials after completion.